Pressure Sore Claims

 In some cases, patients have not been correctly assessed as being at high risk of developing pressure sores, and appropriate preventative measures have not been put in place.
 In others, appropriate measures may have been identified, but not followed through.

-If you have suffered from bedsores, Jackson Lees Solicitors have over 25 years of Medical Negligence expertise to help you make a Medical Negligence claim.
+If you have suffered from bedsores, Jackson Lees has over 25 years of Medical Negligence expertise to help you make a Medical Negligence claim.

 We have helped many people across England and Wales.
 We won’t charge you for your initial consultation and we can visit you in the comfort of your own home if this is more convenient.